 They are also great for supporting children who are crawling, pulling to stand, and climbing.

-Educational Toys for 1 Year Old Toddlers: Closed-Ended
+Learning Toys for 1 Year Old: Closed-Ended

 Close-ended toys are toys that have a definitive conclusion.
 You solved the puzzle.
 You won the board game.